-9.0 The Governing Body In our school this means that: Governing bodies and proprietors have strategic responsibility for the schools/colleges safeguarding arrangements and therefore should ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare: All governors must read and implement part 2 of 'KCSiE' Our nominated governor for safeguarding and child protection is: Name: Katherine O'Connor The school operates "Safer Recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers (including members of the governing body).
-The Head Teacher and all other staff who work with children undertake safeguarding training on an annual This governor will receive safeguarding training relevant to the governance role and this will be updated every two years.
-All our Governors will receive Temporary staff and volunteers are made aware of the school's arrangements for safeguarding & child protection and their responsibilities. appropriate safeguarding and child protection (including online) training at induction.
-The governing body will review all The school remedies any deficiencies or weaknesses brought to its attention without delay.
-All governors will be equipped at the point of induction with the knowledge to provide strategic challenge to assure themselves that the schools safeguarding policies/procedures that relate to safeguarding and child protection annually.
-A member of the governing body policy and procedures are effective and deliver a robust whole school approach to safeguarding.
-The governing body has a written policy and procedures for dealing with allegations of abuse against members of staff, visitors, volunteers or governors that complies with all BSCP procedures. (usually the Chair) is nominated to be responsible for liaising with Birmingham Children's Trust - Local Authority Designated Officer (LADO) in the event of allegations of abuse being made against the Head Teacher.
-The Nominated Governor is responsible for liaising with the Head Teacher and DSL over all matters regarding safeguarding and child protection issues.
+9.0 The Governing Body

+Governing bodies and proprietors have strategic responsibility for the schools/colleges safeguarding arrangements and therefore should ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare:

+- The school operates "Safer Recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers (including members of the governing body). - The Head Teacher and all other staff who work with children undertake safeguarding training on an annual basis with additional updates as necessary within a two-year framework and a training record maintained. - Temporary staff and volunteers are made aware of the school's arrangements for safeguarding & child protection and their responsibilities. - The school remedies any deficiencies or weaknesses brought to its attention without delay. - All governors will be equipped at the point of induction with the knowledge to provide strategic challenge to assure themselves that the schools safeguarding policy and procedures are effective and deliver a robust whole school approach to safeguarding. - The governing body has a written policy and procedures for dealing with allegations of abuse against members of staff, visitors, volunteers or governors that complies with all BSCP procedures. - The Nominated Governor is responsible for liaising with the Head Teacher and DSL over all matters regarding safeguarding and child protection issues.
 The governor role is strategic rather than operational - they will not be involved in concerns about individual children.
-The Nominated Governor will liaise with the Head Teacher and the DSL to produce a report at least annually for governors and ensure the annual Section 175 safeguarding self- assessment is completed and submitted on time.

 Governing bodies and proprietors should be aware of their obligations under the Human Rights Act 1988, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.